 You Thrive Under Pressure

-During the September 11, 2001, terrorist attacks, anchors from the broadcast networks down to the tiniest DMA were faced with a story they had never experienced before.
+During the September 11, 2001, terrorist attacks, anchors from the major broadcast networks down to the tiniest designated market area (DMA) were faced with a story they had never experienced before.
 All anchors had to keep their composure while reporting on one of the most unthinkably horrible stories of their career.

-That required not only to focus but the ability to put personal emotions aside in order to communicate professionally.
+That required not only to focus but the ability to put personal emotions aside to communicate professionally.
 Hopefully, we'll never experience another day like that.
 But a TV news anchor has to be able to remain calm during a time of crisis.
 Sometimes that crisis is a bad news story.
-Other times, it involves some on-air technical problem that the anchor has to work through.
+Other times, it involves some on-air technical problems that the anchor has to work through.

-Think of an election night with a computer failure.
+Think of election night with a computer failure.
 The anchor has no election results to report but must fill the time with information.
 The best anchors will think of something without ever appearing panicked.